Planning Examples

-Four composites drawn from the situations I see most often.
-They show what coordinated planning actually looks like when tax, income, and investment decisions stop being handled by different people.
+Four hypothetical composites drawn from common planning situations.
+They show what coordinated planning can look like when tax, income, and investment decisions stop being handled by different people.

 Fast-Growing Business Owner